mmborres/legendary-broccoli/README.md

 This web application uses HTML, CSS, Javascript and jQuery.

   * Front-end uses HTML utilising Google Fonts and Giphy images
-  * Styling and nimations through CSS
+  * Styling and animations through CSS
   * DOM manipulation using Javacript and jQuery
   * Logic and back-end processing using Javascript utilising Data structures and Math library calls
   * Semi-smart AI uses the Mini-Max Algorithm as inspiration